Expect the unexpected when travelling with teenagers

 “Only one problem,” he said smiling (almost apologetically I thought.)
 He pointed at the large neon sign announcing the next train was at 18:09.
 Another two and a half hour’s away.
 Apparently not all shinkansen trains stop at Iiyama station.

 So with little choice, I settled into the empty waiting room on the platform.
-A lone traveller with a few bags!
+A lone traveller with many bags!
 Comfortable seats, warmth, wifi and a power point under my chair to re-energise my almost drained phone meant I could comfortably pass a few hours.
-This included messaging our friends at Nozawa who were waiting for our arrival at 5pm, to join them for a Japanese bar-b-q dinner booked dinner at 6pm.
-I had to advise, “due to unfortunate circumstances beyond my control, we would not be making it for dinner!”
+This included messaging our friends at Nozawa who were waiting for our arrival at 5pm, to join them for a Japanese bar-b-q dinner booked for 6pm.
+I advised my friends, “due to unfortunate circumstances beyond my control, we would not be making it for dinner!”

 Train arrives on time